vmware-tanzu/velero/design/unified-repo-and-kopia-integration/unified-repo-and-kopia-integration.md

 ## Glossary & Abbreviation

 **BR**: Backup & Restore
-**Backup Storage**: The storage that meets BR requirements, for example, scalable, durable, cost-effective, etc., therefore, Backup Storage is usually implemented as Object storage or File System storage, it may be on-premise or in cloud.
+**Backup Storage**: The storage that meets BR requirements, for example, scalable, durable, cost-effective, etc., therefore, Backup Storage is usually implemented as Object storage or File System storage, it may be on-premises or in cloud.
 Backup Storage is not BR specific necessarily, so it usually doesn’t provide most of the BR related features.
 On the other hand, storage vendors may provide BR specific storages that include some BR features like deduplication, compression, encryption, etc. For a standalone BR solution (i.e. Velero), the Backup Storage is not part of the solution, it is provided by users, so the BR solution should not assume the BR related features are always available from the Backup Storage.
 **Backup Repository**: Backup repository is layered between BR data movers and Backup Storage to provide BR related features.
 Backup Repository is a part of BR solution, so generally, BR solution by default leverages the Backup Repository to provide the features because Backup Repository is always available; when Backup Storage provides duplicated features, and the latter is more beneficial (i.e., performance is better), BR solution should have the ability to opt to use the Backup Storage’s implementation.
 **Data Mover**: The BR module to read/write data from/to workloads, the aim is to eliminate the differences of workloads.
 **TCO**: Total Cost of Ownership.
 This is a general criteria for products/solutions, but also means a lot for BR solutions.
 For example, this means what kind of backup storage (and its cost) it requires, the retention policy of backup copies, the ways to remove backup data redundancy, etc.